zuiderkwast/eredis_cluster/README.md

 * Improved test coverage
 * Containerized testing
 * Added APIs:
   - q_noreply/1           - query a single Redis instance but wont wait for its result
-  - load_script/1 - Pre-load script to all Redis instances
+  - load_script/1         - pre-load script to all Redis instances
+  - get_pool_by_command/1 - get which Redis pool that handles a given command
+  - get_pool_by_key/1     - get which Redis pool that handles a given key

 ## TODO

 - Improve test suite to demonstrate the case where Redis cluster is crashing,